CurricularAnalytics/CurricularAnalytics.jl/docs/src/metrics.md

 # Metrics

-A number of predefined metrics that have been defined for curricula and degree plans are described below.
+A number of predefined metrics for analyzing curricula and degree plans are described below.
 You may also define your own metrics for curricula and degree plans.
 Each of these data types has a `metrics` dictionary where you may write these user-defined metrics.

 ## Curricular Metrics